Graduate Program Handbook

 Checklist for new students

-This section provides useful information for graduate students in the German MA or Ph.D. program at Georgetown University, and it can also be a helpful resource for exchange students.
-(The Office of Global Services also offers additional important information for exchange students.)
+This section provides useful information for graduate students in the German M.A. or Ph.D. program at Georgetown University, and it can also be a helpful resource for exchange students.
+(The Office of Global Services also offers additional important information for exchange students and incoming graduate students on an F-1 visa.)

 Before their arrival at Georgetown, new graduate students and exchange students should read this section carefully and submit the necessary documents.